-To help make your next shopping trip a breeze, but we've scanned the shelves and roamed the aisles to find 25 foods that are nutritious and affordable.
-(Prices from Safeway.com, March 2009, Greater Philadelphia area.
+To help make your next shopping trip a breeze, we've scanned the shelves and roamed the aisles to find 25 foods that are nutritious and affordable.
+(Prices from Meijer.com, Cincinnati area, September 2016.
 These prices will vary according to location.)

 Get your Omega-3's for less.
 Salmon is full of these healthy fats, which help lower cholesterol and prevent heart attacks.

 2. Chicken breasts: $7.49 per 2.5-pound bag (58 cents per serving)

 Easy-to-prepare, chicken is full of lean protein, which helps keep you fuller longer.

 3. Natural peanut butter: $1.99 for 16 ounces (14 cents per serving)

 Skip the sugary, processed varieties and spread the real stuff on whole-grain bread.
 Throw a tablespoon in smoothies or yogurt, use it as a dip for carrots and pretzels or mix it with a bit of low-sodium soy sauce, brown sugar and garlic, then thin with water for a quick sauce.